THESIS DEFINED

 A Claim of Policy: something ought to be done this way; think this way; function in a particular manner; behavior

-A typical thesis has a title page, an abstract, a table of contents, a body, comprising the various chapters, and a bibliography.
+A typical thesis has a title page, an abstract, a table of contents, a body (comprised of various chapters), and a bibliography.

 Your proposition or claim is your thesis statement.
 The body of the paper is the argument that supports your claim/thesis.
 The evidence that will prove or disprove your claim/thesis will be found when you conduct your research.
 This will consist of either previously existing evidence, or you must conduct your own studies to provide the evidence to support your thesis, or a combination.
 Searching the Powell Library Catalog and the online databases indicated above will enable you to find the previously existing evidence.